prototypefund/civilmrcc-onefleet/README.md

 docker-compose exec app npm run lint
 ```

-#### Debugging with Visual Studio Code
+#### Debugging JavaScript files with Visual Studio Code and Chrome

+Enable remote debugging in Chrome.
+You can do that by starting Chrome with `chrome.exe --remote-debugging-port=9222`.
+If you are using Windows you can simply [edit the Chrome shortcut](https://stackoverflow.com/a/56457835/2306587) to start Chrome with remote debugging enabled.

-Start the application with `npm run serve`.
-Open Chrome and navigate to http://localhost:8080/ to open the application.
+Start the vue application with `npm run serve` and navigate to http://localhost:8080/ in Chrome.

 Open the project in Visual Studio Code and launch the task "Attach to Chrome" to start the debugger.
+If the debugger successfully attached to chrome you should see some console output in the tab "DEBUG CONSOLE".

-If the debugger is running you can add break points to your code to pause script execution.
+Now you can add break points to your JavaScript files to pause script execution.

+**NOTE**: Currently debugging works for .js files, but not for .vue files.

 #### Customize configuration